sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hyperv-daemons</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Hyper-V daemons suite
+Short desc    : Hyper-V daemons suite
 URL          : http://www.kernel.org
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Suite of daemons that are needed when Linux guest
+Descript     : Suite of daemons that are needed when Linux guest
              : is running on Windows Host with Hyper-V.
 ```